 We rinse off produce and cutting boards (immediately after cutting produce) into the clean basin.
 Our plants love the broccoli water left in the steaming pan and the black water from the French press.

 The "clean water" goes to my little garden first, then the startup trees.
-The dirty dishwater goes on more established trees, bushes and finally our cactus garden.
-Even though I use low sodium dish-washing soap, I like to alternate with clean water if I can.
-The chunkiest (yuck!) water goes to dampen the compost pit.
+The dirty (chunkiest) dish water goes to dampen the compost pit.
+(I use low sodium dish-washing soap,)

 It’s not always easy.
 Sometimes Dan and I bicker on the best way to do it.
 (I don’t like food fragments, grease, or cooking oil in the soapy water…) But we are finding ways to solve the problems (like having the dog lick the greasy pan or soaking the pan separately and dumping that water directly into the compost rather than into the dishwater.)